-Employment of drafters is projected to show little or no change from 2018 to 2028.
+Employment of drafters is projected to show a 2% decline from 2020 to 2030.
 Increased construction activity is projected to drive demand for drafters, but this is expected to be tempered as engineers and architects increasingly perform some tasks previously done by drafters.